aragon/plumbery/docs/organization.md

 # Organization

-This object represents an Aragon organization and allows to interact with it.
+An `Organization` instance represents an Aragon organization and allows to interact with it.

 ## Methods